Covid-19: Coalition leaders to meet Holohan to discuss NPHET’s Level 5 recommendation

 Level 5 would see a ban on all household visits and social or family gatherings, and only essential retail shops would be permitted to open.
 People would be advised to stay at home except for exercise within 5km of their home.

-Pubs, restaurants and cafes would move to offer takeaway services only, with no organised outdoor gatherings or sporting events to take place.

-Dr Tony Holohan chaired the meeting as chief medical officer for the first time in several months, returning after taking time away from the role for family reasons.
+Dr Tony Holohan chaired the meeting, returning to his role as chief medical officer after stepping aside for months for family reasons.

 He is expected to reiterate the rationale behind NPHET’s recommendation - which took the political system by surprise - in the meeting with Taoiseach Micheál Martin, Tánaiste Leo Varadkar and Green Party leader Eamon Ryan.
 The meeting is expected to take place at noon.